Stirling Quartzite Formation

 The Stirling Quartzite Formation is a geologic formation in the northern Mojave Desert of Inyo County, California and Nye County and Clark County, Nevada.

 It can be seen in the Panamint Range and Funeral Mountains adjoining Death Valley within Death Valley National Park; and in the Spring Mountains in Clark County.
+It also preserves rare fossils dating back to the Ediacaran period of the Neoproterozoic Era.